prince-makavana/interview-theory-new/General-Interview-Questions.md

 - what is event emmiter?
 - what is spawn and fork?
+ANS. fork is specifically designed for creating new Node.js processes.
+Spawn is a general-purpose method for launching external commands or processes.

 - what is closure?
 - what is hoisting?
 - package.json